What is RankBrain?

 But just one year later, Danny Sullivan of Search Engine Land reported that RankBrain was being used in every Google search.

-The main thing to understand about RankBrain is that it’s quite different to any other previous ranking factor.
+The main thing about RankBrain is that it’s quite different to any other previous ranking factor.

 Because it uses machine learning or artificial intelligence.